rehanshah17/Banquet2022/README.md

 - Auton Drive control includes
     - 1 Auton made with : premade okapi library methods
     - Methods made with Okapi motor declation
+    - PD controller that is utilized in the auton methods

 #Rehan Shah 750C